Culture of Excellence

 CLA uses Facing History as a framework to reinforce the importance of developing and becoming engaged citizens with a focus on service and giving back to the community.
 Facing History is a curricular resource grounded in the premise that we need to teach civic responsibility, tolerance, and social action to young people, as a way of fostering moral adulthood.
 Facing History fosters critical thinking, articulate writing and speaking, collaboration, presentation, and problem solving all key 21st century skills.

-CLA uses multiple assessments throughout the school year to improve and individualize student instruction, including the Ohio Achievement Assessments (OAA) and the new PARCC Assessments.
+CLA uses multiple assessments throughout the school year to improve and individualize student instruction, including the Next Generation Assessments (NGA) and the new PARCC Assessments.
 Every six weeks, CLA students take interim assessments to gauge their mastery of benchmarks and grade level indicators.
-These assessments are given in the OAA and PARCC formats so that CLA students are very familiar with the critical statewide tests.
+These assessments are given in the PARCC formats so that CLA students are very familiar with the critical statewide tests.